sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 # Preliminary Steps

-Install R (<https://www.r-project.org/>) and Sublime Text Build 3211 (<https://www.sublimetext.com/download>).
+Install R (<https://www.r-project.org/>) and Sublime Text 4 (<https://www.sublimetext.com/download>).
 In Sublime Text (ST) menu,

 -   In ST, Go to `Tools > Install Package Control...` and allow a few seconds to run.

--   In ST, Press `Ctrl+K, Ctrl+B`.
+-   In ST, open a folder by accessing File menu.
+Then, press `Ctrl+K, Ctrl+B`.
 Repeat to see what happens.

 The user-contributed packages in ST are managed by Package Control.
 We need to install Package Control first, to be able to install packages that permit rich features of ST!
 The shortcut, `Ctrl+K, Ctrl+B`, enables us to access the entire folder tree (called sidebar) in ST. If a folder is open, ST reveals the entire hierarchy.

 Before we proceed, let's install *languageserver* to help ST communicate with R. This can be done later in ST, but let's keep it simple for now by running the code in RStudio.
+Windows PC users also need to install *Rtools* compatible with your R version (<https://cran.r-project.org/bin/windows/Rtools/>) , prior to languageserver installation, to pre-empt any errors.

 -   In RStudio, run, `install.packages("languageserver")`